Open-Security-Working-Group/paper-what-makes-hardened-container-image/draft-outline.md

 * Depending on the risk the company is willing to take, the process would include:
   - Identify the sources of your container images from (Trusted Vendors)
   - Trust but verify your Trusted Vendors against the industry standards list publicly available
-* Scan container images with your hardending profile
+* Scan container images with your hardening profile
   - if not pass scan, but want to use image, build layer on top to remediate hardening findings
-* maybe notify vender?
+* maybe notify vendor?
   - if need additional functionality on top of outside container images, layer that on top and also apply hardening
   - Scan new layered container images
   - scan container images that have been layered on top of base images